Stay Snatched

 soy sauce, and homemade BBQ chicken rub spices in separate white and glass bowls

-How to Grill BBQ Chicken Drumsticks and Thighs on Gas or Charcoal Grill
+How to Grill BBQ Chicken Thighs and Legs

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.